 Tech Stack

-- TypeScript — End-to-end type safety, especially important for payment logic where bugs mean real money problems
+- TypeScript: End-to-end type safety for payment logic, where bugs mean real money problems

 What I Learned

-Building for a market where dual currencies are the norm taught me that "obvious" UX assumptions don't always transfer.
-The payment flow went through several iterations based on watching actual cashiers use the system — what I thought was intuitive initially turned out to add friction.
-The final design with denomination buttons and automatic change calculation came directly from observing how cashiers handle cash in practice.
+Building for a dual-currency market taught me that "obvious" UX assumptions do not always transfer.
+The payment flow changed several times after I watched cashiers use the system.
+My first version looked intuitive on paper but added friction in practice.
+The final design, with denomination buttons and automatic change calculation, came from watching cashiers handle cash.